 source, and where it all began, you can blame the persistence of the Mosaic engineers.
 That’s why we got the

 img tag, warts and abbreviations and all.
 Andreessen was first to market, and it’s just plain hard to argue with success.
 It wasn’t long before this become a tradition for browsers and standards.
 Browsers rush to implement first, then standards eventually catch up.This had some pretty serious implications during the “Browser Wars,” and since then has had its typical ebbs and flows.
 But it’s a tradition that persists to this day.
 All because of the humble

 Added to the Timeline

-HTML 2.0 is published as IETF RFC 1866, and includes elements from previous iterations of HTML specifications, as well as some that are brand new.
-It was seen as the specification from which other implementations should emerge from, and still influences HTML today.
+HTML 2.0 is published as IETF RFC 1866, and includes elements from previous iterations of HTML specifications alongside some brand new ones.
+It would remain the latest specification until January of 1997.

 - Michael Calore.
 "April 22, 1993: Mosaic Browser Lights Up Web With Color, Creativity."
 Wired.
 April 4, 2010. https://www.wired.com/2010/04/0422mosaic-web-browser/

 - Mark Pilgrim.
 "Why do we have an IMG element?."
 Dive Into Mark.
 November 11, 2009. https://web.archive.org/web/20100306055257/http://diveintomark.org/archives/2009/11/02/why-do-we-have-an-img-element

 - Nathan Zeldes.
 "A glimpse of the venerable NCSA Mosaic browser."
 CommonSense Design.
 May 5, 2008. http://designblog.nzeldes.com/2008/05/a-glimpse-of-the-venerable-ncsa-mosaic-browser/